harrypmdev/forest-exploration/README.md

 **Punch Command**

-- The user can input the 'help' command to print a list of all valid commands used in the game.
+- The user can input the 'punch (entity)' command to perform a weak attack on an animal or enemy and lower their health.
-- A message reminding the user of the 'help' command prints above every prompt for new input in the game.
-- This ensures the user can always find the command they need without scrolling up on the console or checking the README, creating a better UX.
+- The ensures that even when the user has no items, they are not powerless against enemies.
+Since using items affects the item's durability, it can also be a strategic choice when enemies are on low health, making the game more strategy based and creating a better UX.

 <details>
 <summary> Punch Command Screenshot </summary>